 A goal of Frost Science is to share the power of science with as many people as possible, and as effectively as possible.
 To do so, we’ve dedicated ourselves to research partnerships and youth programs, and earned an international reputation for excellence in this regard.
 Our projects focus on expanding access to science learning among traditionally underrepresented groups, early childhood hands-on science and professional development on inclusive, inquiry-based science education.
 We partner with schools, universities, research institutions and other museums to develop, evaluate and scale innovative approaches and best practices.
 Much of our work is funded by some of the nation’s most prestigious federal agencies, including the National Science Foundation, National Institutes of Health, the U.S. Department of Education, U.S. Department of Energy, NASA and others.
 Our projects have won repeated national recognition, including two Presidential Awards.
 More importantly, through rigorous research and evaluation, we know that our projects create opportunity, build capacity and change lives.

-A collaboration between Frost Science, the National Council of La Raza, the ASPIRA Association and 10 other science museums, CHISPA works to increase the engagement of Hispanic children and their families with science.
+A collaboration between Frost Science, the UnidosUS, formerly National Council of La Raza, the ASPIRA Association and 10 other science museums, CHISPA worked to increase the engagement of Hispanic children and their families with science.

 GROOVE, a five-year research study and yearly summer program for middle school girls, focuses on nutrition and physical activity.